yaseen28/hypert-ai/README.md

-# Repository for IEEE EMBC 2025 Submission
+# Repository for IEEE Healthcom 2025 Submission

-This repository contains the implementation of our full paper submitted to the IEEE EMBC 2025 Conference.
+This repository contains the implementation of our full paper submitted to the IEEE Healthcom 2025.

 **Title:** Efficient Fine-Tuning and Evaluation of Large Language Models for Interpreting Pediatric Hypertension Guidelines
 **Authors:** Mohamed Yaseen Jabarulla, Steffen Oeltze-Jafra, Philipp Beerbaum, Theodor Uden